Sidra Niazi

 Sidra Niazi is a Pakistani actress and model.
 She is known for her work in various television dramas, commercials and telefilms, including roles in Sukoon and Samjhota on ARY Digital.

 Career

-Her additional work spans across multiple projects with significant roles in Jhoom, Zakham and Mujhe Qubool Nahi on Geo Entertainment.
+Her work includes significant roles in the dramas Jhoom, Zakham and Mujhe Qubool Nahi on Geo Entertainment.
 She wishes to host a show on social issues and write about them to spread awareness.